Codeception/codeception.github.com/_posts/2014-06-28-unit-testing-with-database.markdown

 ## Who is that Tester?

 `$this->tester` object used here is instance of [Actor class](http://codeception.com/docs/02-GettingStarted#Actors) and contain all methods of  modules and helpers used in unit suite.
-It would be a good idea to put any shared code into helpers, and reuse accross test cases by accssing `$this->tester`.
+It would be a good idea to put any shared code into helpers, and reuse across test cases by accessing `$this->tester`.
 This object is injected into any testcase that extends `Codeception\TestCase\Test`.

 ## Conclusion